Please visit our home site at www.TRILOBOATS.com.

 Why We Love Junk Rig

 JR looks complicated due to a lot of lines running every which way.
-But stress is dissipated wonderfully across the entire rig; JR sails were once made of woven grass mats!
+But stress is dissipated wonderfully across the entire rig.
+JR sails were once made of woven grass mats!
 Masts are commonly free-standing and made of mere wood!
 In a day of high modulus ploycarbon sail cloth and rod stayed, aluminum alloy masts, this is barely conceivable.
-Yet the rig has been keeping the sea for thousands of years.

 A Quick Run-Through

-Now, despite anecdotal evidence from the East where working Junks with tired sails have been observed to smoke Western racer cruisers, JR has a bad rep, especially to windward.
-Their abilities, we believe, have been somewhat lost in translation and are only recently beginning to correct.
-In brief, Asians used cotton which stretches (vs. low stretch synthetics).
+In brief, Asians used stretchy cotton (vs. hi-modulus, low stretch synthetics).
 Geometries that made the most of that ‘shaping’ (vs. those promoting docility).
 Controlled sail set for conditions (vs. elimination of twist).
 Each of these western approaches degrade performance, especially when sailing to windward.

 Our Junk Rigs